acolote1998/humble-gladiators-2/docs/progress.md

 - Rendered equipped items in inventory route
 - Implemented function to equip items from the inventory route
 - Fixed visual bug of card auras showing where they should not
-- Fixed visual bug caused by bad logic in ternaries in all card components
+- Fixed visual bug showing auras in non discovered cards in compendium caused by bad logic in ternaries in all card components
 ```